dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

      9.1 Connect the "phy_rst_n" pin of the MII bus to the "rst_n_rmii" of the MII\_to\_RMII block.
      9.2 Connect the "phy_rst_n" pin of the MII bus to the "ETH_RST_N" external pin.
      9.3 Collapse the "MII" port.
-  10. Add the following contraints to the XDC file:
+  10. Add the following constraints to the XDC file:
 `
         set\_property -dict {PACKAGE\_PIN C9 IOSTANDARD LVCMOS33} [get\_ports MDIO\_mdc]
         set\_property -dict {PACKAGE\_PIN A9 IOSTANDARD LVCMOS33} [get\_ports MDIO\_mdio\_io]